22 Dec Having Back Up Plans

 - In looking for alternatives, we think about both protection in case of unexpected weather and places where we could anchor under sail if need be.

-On our recent leg from the tip of mainland Florida to Marathon in the Keys, there wasn’t much in the way of bail out anchorages.
+On our first trip from the tip of mainland Florida to Marathon in the Keys (2014), there wasn’t much in the way of bail out anchorages.
 We had actually commented before we left that there weren’t really any . . .

 And as it turned out, we needed it.
 Our diesel had died and so had the wind.
 We arrived about two hours after dark, just three miles from the 7 Mile Bridge.